Caring for your kit

 The gel cold packs contain a non-toxic gel that under normal conditions stays colder for longer than iced water alone.
 While the gel is non-toxic - containing salt compounds, cellulose and some glycerol, you should discard the pack if it is punctured or torn.
 They’re also excellent for bruises and sprains!

 As sailors ourselves, we are asked from time to time whether our kit is suitable to take to sea.
 The leather and canvas will cope with a marine environment (we've taken it there often), but any metal fittings will be quick to corrode if exposed to seawater, despite being solid brass.
 So zips on a coolbag for instance will tarnish and run poorly, and the copper in our cups and ice bucket is unlikely to last long either.
-Yes the kit would probably be ok after a day on the water if stowed below quite promptly or used on deck when anchored, but we wouldn't keep any of it out on deck while under sail.
+Yes the kit would probably be ok after a day on the water if stowed below quite promptly or used on deck when anchored or in fair weather, but we wouldn't keep any of it out on deck while under sail in big seas.
+(For the record, our own Little Chill coolbag has received a right old drenching in the stern of a poorly-draining rib in a big sea and it's absolutely fine, albeit for a lightly tarnished zip that still runs pretty well and a little staining to the leather.
+We probably wouldn't do that again, but you'd never know it has had so much punishment).